 'missed' through lack of contact etc. location and family profile.
 School Lone Working Procedures to be followed (including the maintenance of a school contact during the visit).
 Where the family is self-isolating staff will ask that the child comes to the window so that they can be seen by professionals.
-If phoning families, we will speak to the child as well.
-Use of display screen equipment Back/neck/wrist injury from poor Staff or du Staff working from home Serious Period of self-isolation We follow guidance from HSE (March 2020) as follows: Low Low Use of display Back/neck/wrist Staff working We follow guidance from HSE (March 2020) as follows: For those people who are working at home, the risks associated with DSE must be controlled.
+If phoning families, we will speak to the child as well. extremely • ng from home e.g. for clir period of self-isolation We follow guidance from HSE (March Low Low Use of display screen equipment e.g. laptop, desktop etc. Back/neck/wrist injury from poor posture and use of equipment over a prolonged period of time.
+Staff working from home Serious We follow guidance from HSE (March 2020) as follows: For those people who are working at home, the risks associated with DSE must be controlled.
 This includes doing home workstation assessments.
-Low Low However, there is no increased risk from DSE work for those working at home very temporarily.
-We have provided workers with advice on completing their own basic assessment at home using: www.hse.gov.uk/pubns/ck1.pdf We advise staff that there are some simple steps to be taken to reduce the risks from display screen work: • breaking up long spells of DSE work with rest breaks (at least 5 minutes every hour) or changes in activity avoiding awkward, static postures by regularly changing position getting up and moving or doing stretching exercises avoiding eye fatigue by changing focus or blinking from time to time. getting fresh air and exercise during the day Data protection Data breach exposes staff or students to risk of harm.
+However, there is no increased risk from DSE work for those working at home very temporarily.
+We have provided workers with advice on completing their own basic assessment at home using: www.hse.gov.uk/pubns/ck1.pdf We advise staff that there are some simple steps to be taken to reduce the Low Low risks from display screen work: breaking up long spells of DSE work with rest breaks (at least 5 minutes every hour) or changes in activity avoiding awkward, static postures by regularly changing position getting up and moving or doing stretching exercises avoiding eye fatigue by changing focus or blinking from time to time. getting fresh air and exercise during the day Data protection Data breach exposes staff or students to risk of harm.
 Data breach is undetected.
 All Serious All staff have received GDPR training and are aware of their responsibilities re: use and transfer of personal data.
 School Data Protection Policies and Procedures apply.
 Staff are aware of their responsibilities for reporting a data breach to relevant staff at school.
 Our DPO is involved if required.
 Low Low Workplace stress exacerbated by social isolation.
 Depression Anxiety and other forms of mental illness Staff working from home Serious Opportunities are in place for regular contact from line managers and colleagues.
 Albeit remotely via online methods.
 Access to counselling services is provided through the Employee Assistance Programme.
 All staff have been provided with details of this for use at home.
 Low Low

-DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 70 of 75 -- ------------ -----------------------------
+DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 71 of 76 -- ------------ -----------------------------